Zayn14/zsoyokulovacv.github.io/README.md

  - Volunteered in the "International Youth Summit - 2017

 **IT Community of Uzbekistan ** | 2023-2024
-- Participated as a graphic designer
-- Designed stickers, posts, gift packages etc.
+- Designed stickers, posts, and gift packages for the Women in Tech event.
-- Brainstormed tech ideas with a team
-- Organised GPT Hackatons and Organised future upcoming events
+- Participated in some volunteering activities

 ## ⚛️ Languages
 - Uzbek - Native